zsiddique/couchdb/share/doc/src/configuring.rst

    The ``default.ini`` file may be overwritten during an upgrade or re-installation, so localised changes should be made to the ``local.ini`` file or files within the ``local.d`` directory.
+   When a plugin is installed at runtime, its configuration will be loaded as-is, possibly overriding local configuration.

 .. _update-notifications: